UnlockGPU/UnlockGPU/index-revised.md

 and financial projections are current as of their respective sources unless otherwise noted.

-The authors may hold financial positions in AMD or related securities.
+The authors hold financial positions in AMD and related securities.
 This content is for informational purposes only and does not constitute investment advice.
 Readers should conduct their own research and consult financial advisors before making investment decisions.